astropy/pyvo/docs/pyvo/getting_started.rst

 The Registry is discussed more in a subsequent chapter, :ref:`registry-access`.

-The module also has functions that look up information about named objects in the sky, their positions being the most important.
-There are three functions available:

-* :py:func:`~pyvo.nameresolver.sesame.object2pos` -- returns an
-  IRCS position given an object name.
-If a list of names are passed in, the positions of each will be returned as a list.
-* :py:func:`~pyvo.nameresolver.sesame.object2sexapos` -- just like
-  `object2pos()`, except that positions are returned as sexagesimal format.
-* :py:func:`~pyvo.nameresolver.sesame.resolve` -- returns a container
-  full of data about a source with a gien name.

-For more information on name resolution, consult the chapter, :ref:`resolve-names`.

 The :py:mod:`pyvo` module also makes available a set of exceptions that are thrown by the above functions when things go wrong.
 These